AdobeDocs/commerce-channels.en/help/amazon-channel/amazon-orders-all.md

 ---
-title: View Amazon Orders
+title: View Amazon orders
 description: View your Amazon Marketplace orders in the Adobe Commerce or Magento Open Source Admin.
 exl-id: d7811604-8e15-4d1a-a0e7-9fa61c61ef5d
 ---
-# View Amazon Orders
+# View Amazon orders

 There are two ways to view your Amazon orders: _[!UICONTROL Recent Orders]_ and _[!UICONTROL All Orders]_.